gabriellhuver/BAAFJava/README.md

 # BAAFJava
 Bypass Any Antivirus Firewall
-Metaesploit powershell exec in java, bypass any antivirus.
+Metasploit powershell exec in java, bypass any antivirus.

 Bypass any anti-virus with powershell payload, this shit get the txt uploaded powershell and insta-execute on the victim pc,